 Melbourne’s HARA makes super soft brassieres with ethically and sustainably sourced bamboo.
 The benefits of bamboo as a fabric (despite the silky smooth feel) include odour-resistance, hypo-allergenic and neutral charge (anti-static, so no more clinging clothes!).
 HARA’s range of wire-free bralettes are all naturally dyed, cut, sewn, packaged and shipped in Melbourne.

 Jackfruit the Label makes ethical underwear with comfort in mind, including two styles of bralettes which are surprisingly supportive for larger cup sizes.
-The brand uses a blend of bamboo and organic cotton, making the fabric breathable and super soft.
-The organic cotton is all GOTS-certified and is dyed to GOTS standard as well.
+The brand uses TENCEL by Lenzing – a soft fabric made from wold pulp that’s sustainability sourced and processed in a way that water and chemicals are captured and reused.
 The underwear and bras are made in small batches in Australia with care (certified by Ethical Clothing Australia), using solar energy to construct and dye them.
 Jackfruit the Label offers garments in an inclusive size range from 6-26.